Ringwood and Fordingbridge Rural District

 Ringwood and Fordingbridge was a rural district in Hampshire from 1932 to 1974.
+It was in the southwestern part of the county, on the border with Dorset, in which it bordered Wimborne and Cranborne.
+Within Hampshire, it bordered the New Forest, Lymington, Christchurch and Bournemouth; and within Wiltshire, which lay to its north, it bordered Salisbury and Wilton.

-It was formed by the merger of part of the disbanded Christchurch Rural District along with Ringwood Rural District and Fordingbridge Rural District.
+It was created by the merger of part of the disbanded Christchurch Rural District along with Ringwood Rural District and Fordingbridge Rural District.
 Its main urban centres were Ringwood and Fordingbridge.

-The district was split in 1974, between the districts of New Forest, East Dorset and Christchurch.
+The district was abolished in 1974 and split between the districts of New Forest, East Dorset and Christchurch, the latter two then forming part of Dorset.

+Economy

+In 1951, the single largest industry was agriculture, forestry and fishing.
+Other notable industrial sectors were building and construction, and administration and military.